The Case for the Restoration of Fasting in Religious Life

 The "Golden Thread" of Fasting

-Thoughout Church history, we can find a golden thread of common fasting practices, the most prominent of which is a bread and water fast on Wednesday and Friday--a practice which even dates back to the times of the early Church.
+Thoughout Church history, we can find a golden thread of common fasting practices, the most prominent of which is a bread and water fast on Wednesday and Friday--a practice which even dates back to the times of the early Church and early monasticism.
 Such fasting may seem extreme to us today, who are used to having full bellies every day.
-But prior to the 20th century, this form of fasting was commonplace in the Church.
+But prior to the 20th century, this form of fasting was not uncommon in Church practice.
 And in fact, some eastern churches have continued the Wednesday and Friday fast even today.

 : "But let not your fasts be with the hypocrites; for they fast on the second and fifth day of the week; but fast on the fourth day (Wednesday) and the Preparation (Friday)."